 MARK TUNNICLIFFE - COPYWRITER / CONCEPTUALISER

 Mark Tunnicliffe has 20 years' multi-sector experience engaging audiences, driving action and sales, helping clients to exceed their objectives.
-He currently delivers to a broad range of SMEs and not-for-profits, having co-created international campaigns in-house with Oxfam GB - where he won a Precision Marketing Award.
+He currently delivers to a broad range of international not-for-profits and UK SMEs, having co-created global campaigns in award-winning creative marketing teams at Oxfam GB.

-Handy with all the stuff a copywriter does, Mark loves generating the big ideas that shape campaigns, revels in the power of words and being part of a team.
+Handy with all the stuff a copywriter does, Mark loves generating the big ideas that shape campaigns, revels in the power of words and being at the heart of a buzzing team.
 And seeing the whole thing through.

 Corporates: Strutt Parker, Mercedes Benz, One Housing Group, Simplecall, IDE, Medusa, Sealogical.